1900 - 1982: The Finn Hall

 1910: Finnish Band in the Finn Hall.
 The Finn Hall was home to the 1910 Finnish band.
 Top row: 1.
 Pete Kroger, 2.
 Unknown, 3.
 Unknown, 4.
 Rytkonen, 5.
 Unknown, 6.
 Unknown, 7.
 Charles West.
 Second row: 1.
 Unknown, 2.
 Charles, 3.
 Unknown, 4.
 Unknown, 5.
 Unknown, 6.
 Nestor White.
 Bottom row: 1.
 John Annala, 2.
 Ojala, 3.
 Ike Parkko, 4.
 Email Salo, 5.
 Unknown, 6, Unknown.
 Band leader was Sylvesti.(Gert Milliken Collection from Gary Milliken)

-The Hanna gymnasium pictured below (at the left end of the three large buildings) was built in 1924 and burned down at Christmas time in 1946.
+The Hanna gymnasium pictured below was built in 1924 and burned down at Christmas time in 1946.
 The basketball team was forced to practice in the Finn Hall and play most of their home games in Rawlins.
 In spite of it all the Hanna team in 1946 placed third in the District Tournament and fourth in the State Tournament.
 The new gym was being built during the 1947 school year.
 The basketball team again practiced in the Finn Hall and played most of their games at Rawlins.
 The team won the District Tournament in 1947 and placed fourth at the State Tournament.

 Early in 1950, the Union Pacific Railroad decided to build a new high school in Hanna.
 The Company selected a location for the new school close to the existing school, which happened to be occupied by the Finn Hall.
 In order to build the new high school the Finns were asked to move their building to another Union Pacific Coal Company location.
 On April 8, 1950, the Finnish Hall Corporation, held a meeting to decide what to do.